When it comes to assets to help you convert casual readers into clients, your sales page is key.

 I won’t go into a lot of detail about how to get to know your audience because we’ve covered this really well in previous articles like:

-If you’ve never done research on who your audience and what they want from you, please stop what you’re doing right now and read up!
+If you’ve never done research on who your target customer is and what they want from you, please stop what you’re doing right now and read up!
 Your audience’s needs are what define your daily work, so get to know them.

 Think of this value proposition as your elevator pitch.
 How do you succinctly describe what you are selling?